 Information, Advocacy, and Opposition

-of group.
+There are organizations that exist solely to advocate "alternative medicine," or "freedom of choice" in medicine; and there are organizations whose sole goal is to eradicate "health fraud."
+Unconventional cancer treatments are major concerns of both typesof group.
 Other organizations, including Federal agencies, engage in activities related to unconventional cancer treatments as part of a broader agenda.
 The strategies of all these groups vary, but most include some component of providing information to the public or to healthprofessionals; some include lobbying or other political activity; others become involved with private legal actions involving patients, practitioners, and clinics.

 This chapter presents the activities of the Federal Government concerning unconventional cancer treatments, through the National Cancer Institute (NCI) and the Food and Drug Administration (FDA), and then discusses the activities of private sector organizations that have taken standsfor or against unconventional cancer treatments.
 Following that, the chapter discusses examples of specialized information services.

 Federal Government Information on Unconventional Cancer Treatments